Gardenia is one of the most attractive flowers for its heavenly fragrance, snow-white petals, and ability to bear Southern heat.

 Consistent moisture is essential for Gardenias as they aren’t drought-tolerant.
 To get the optimal amount of moisture for the gardenias, you need to consider three factors:

 As a rule of thumb, ensure the Gardenias have access to at least 1 inch of water per week.
-If your growing area isn’t usually exposed to rainwater, make sure to water the plants deeply once a week.
+If your growing area isn’t usually exposed to rainwater, water the plants deeply once a week.

 Well-drained Soil